Practices With Respect to Residential Foreclosure Sales

 Confirmation of received NOIs and bids

-As a courtesy, Allied will attempt to send an email (if email address is provided) when an NOI or bid is received, either acknowledging that it is compliant with the law or that it is non-compliant.
+As a courtesy, Allied will attempt to send an email (if email address is provided) when an NOI or bid is received, either acknowledging the trustee has accepted or rejected the document.
 Allied accepts no liability for sending or ensuring receipt of such confirmations.
-Prospective bidders or bidders may contact Allied during business hours at 877-282-4991 or via email at firstname.lastname@example.org if they wish to confirm receipt of their own documents.
+Prospective bidders or bidders may contact Allied during business hours at 877-282-4991 or via email at email@example.com if they wish to confirm receipt of their own documents.